The Development of Capitalism in Russia: Content

-In it Lenin attacked the Populist claim that Russia could avoid a capitalist stage of development, and that the rural commune could serve as the basis for communism.
-Instead Lenin argued that the rural communes had already been wiped out by capitalism and statistics showed the degree to which feudalism was already dying in Russia.
+Lenin argued that, to the contrary, the rural communes had already been wiped out by capitalism and statistics showed the degree to which feudalism was already dying in Russia.
 Lenin noted the growth of a national market for goods in Russia replacing local markets, the tendency to grow cash crops rather than rely on subsistence agriculture, and a growth of individual rather than communal property ownership.

-Lenin also noted the growth of class division amongst the peasants with a growing division between a landholding rural bourgeoise and a mostly landless rural proletariat recruited from a diminishing middle peasantry.
+Lenin also emphasized the growth of class division within the peasantry, with a widening split between a landholding and labor-employing rural bourgeoise versus mostly landless rural agricultural workers, the byproduct of a dwindling middle peasantry.
 Lenin saw a common set of interests between rural and urban proletariat and the possibility of a worker–peasant alliance against the representatives of capital.